gramineproject/gramine/Documentation/devel/features.md

 - encrypted mounts (contain files that are automatically encrypted and integrity-protected).

 In case of SGX backend, passthrough mounts must be of one of two kinds:
-- containing allowed files (insecure, not protected in any way, only for testing purposes),
+- containing allowed files (not encrypted or cryptographically hashed),
-- containing trusted files (secure, cryptographically hashed).
+- containing trusted files (cryptographically hashed -- effectively, their contents are mixed into MRENCLAVE on SGX).

 Additionally, mounts may be hosted in one of two ways:
 - on the host OS (in passthrough mounts),